luukasmakila/TiraLabra/docs/spec_doc.md

 ## How will it be done?
 To maximize learning the project will be created from scratch using Python and Numpys.
 Tensorflow etc. will not be used for the model creation and training since it would literally be like 5 lines of code.
 Model will be trained on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset consisting of labeled pictures of handwritten digits.

-## The architecture of the neural network.
+## The architecture of the neural network
 You can think of the neural network as a function.
 You give it <b>x</b> and it spits out <b>y</b>.

 The neural network will be structured like the following: